This blog may contain affiliate links. Read our disclosure policy for more info.

 Gastown is within walking distance of downtown Vancouver.
 If you’re coming from further out, you can take the sea bus, SkyTrain, or metro to Waterfront Station and then walk from there.

-There are many things to do in Gastown, but eating and drinking top the list!
+There are sooo many things to do in Gastown, but eating and drinking top the list!
 There are tons of incredible restaurants in Gastown.
 To start your day, enjoy a mimosa-filled brunch at Twisted Fork with tasty French fare, local beer, and breakfast cocktails.
-This upscale bistro serves brunch every day from 9 am – 3 pm but is open til 10 pm Thursdays to Saturdays.
+This upscale bistro serves brunch every day from 9 am to 3 pm, but is open til 8 pm daily.

 If Italian is more your vibe, indulge in some delicious fresh pasta at Di Beppe.
-You can pick from great antipasti, pizzas, and pasta any day from 11:30 am – 10 pm.
+You can pick from great antipasti, pizzas, and pasta any day from 11:30 am to 10 pm, and they close an hour later on Friday and Saturday.

 If you just can’t decide where to start, this 2.5-hour food tour will take you to all of the top culinary spots.
 So bring your appetite and get ready to stuff your face with the best of Gastown’s cuisine.
 You should also wear comfy walking shoes while exploring the neighborhood and learning all about its history from your friendly guide.

-Tours start at 1:45 or 2:45 pm from the Waterfront Station.
-It costs $125 CAD per person and we definitely think we got our money’s worth with all of the incredible food and drink we had!
+Tours start at 2 or 3 pm from the Waterfront Station.
+It costs $130 CAD per person, and we definitely think we got our money’s worth with all of the incredible food and drink we had!
 So if you’re a foodie, you should definitely book this tour online here!

 There are also lots of cool independent shops and boutiques along Water Street and Cordova Street where you can grab souvenirs for your friends and family (or just buy presents for yourself, we won’t judge!).